 Fish are exposed to bacteria, viruses, and parasites more often than owners realize.
 If the fish have a strong immune system they rarely get sick even when exposed to disease.

-On the other hand fish that become ill usually have been stressed by poor water conditions and/or improper diet.
+On the other hand, fish that become ill usually have been stressed by poor water conditions and/or improper diet.
 Even those fish that do not fall prey to disease may be affected in other ways.
-Elevated nitrates is known to impact growth of fish, as well as their ability to reproduce.
+Elevated nitrates are known to impact the growth of fish, as well as their ability to reproduce.
 Young fish are particularly sensitive to poor water conditions.
 The best thing you can do to keep your fish healthy is to change the water regularly.

 If you haven't changed your water for months, or possibly years, it is not wise to make a sudden massive change.
 However, you still should start changing the water regularly.
 Start small, changing less than 5% of the total water volume.
 Wait a week, and perform another similarly small water change.
 Continue this process for several months, each time increasing the percentage of water changed slightly.